Programming-Ocean-Academy/deep-learning/README.md

-# 🌊 Deep Learning Collection
+# Deep Learning Collection

-Welcome to the **Programming Ocean Academy's Deep Learning Repository**!
+Welcome to the **Programming Ocean Academy's Deep Learning Repository**.
 This project is a comprehensive educational suite showcasing a variety of **generative models** implemented with PyTorch, ranging from foundational architectures to modern, cutting-edge designs.

 ---

-## 🎯 Objective
+## Objective

 This repository serves as an academic and teaching-oriented resource for understanding, building, and visualizing deep generative models.
 It is designed to help students, researchers, and practitioners explore the diversity of generative learning approaches in a modular and clear format.

 ---

-## 📚 Repository Structure
+## Repository Structure

 Each folder represents a specific category of generative or neural architecture: